Speaker(s): Holly Sherratt

 The Californian art market is shaped by many different players, each with their own agendas.
 Dealers want to sell their artists' work for as much money as possible; collectors want to buy artwork that they think is valuable; and auction houses want to sell artwork that will generate a lot of excitement .
 At the end of the day, it is really up to the collector to decide what an artwork is worth.

-This talk looks at some key California artists and discusses the impact of individuals and institutions on their markets.
-It also notes how the market is different for galleries and auction houses.
+Holly Sherratt, a well-regarded Modern and Contemporary Art specialist with Heritage Auction House, looks at some key California artists and discusses the impact of individuals and institutions on their markets.
+She also notes how the market is different for galleries and auction houses.
+Attendees will learn:

-- How the California art market is shaped by dealers, collectors, and auction houses
+- How the Californian art market is shaped by dealers, collectors, and auction houses

 - About primary vs. secondary markets

 - About auction estimates vs. gallery prices

 Access 100's of art collecting videos on One Art Nation!